dafer45/TBTK/doc/Manual.md

 ```

 ## Magnetization
-Assuming the index structure {x, y, z, s}, with dimensions SIZE_X, SIZE_Y, SIZE_Z, and two spin species, the @link TBTK::Property::Magnetization Magnetization@endlink can be extracted for the z = 10 plane as
+Assuming the @link Indices Index@endlink structure {x, y, z, spin}, the @link TBTK::Property::Magnetization Magnetization@endlink can be extracted in the \f$z = 10\f$ plane and on the Ranges format using
 ```cpp
 	Property::Magnetization magnetization
 		= propertyExtractor.calculateMagnetization(